vanjohnson879/frontline-cloud-doc/content/tutorials/getting-started/index.md

 If working properly, you should see something like this:

 ```
-GATLING_HOME is set to xxx/gatling-charts-highcharts-bundle-{{< var gatlingVersion >}}
-Choose a simulation number:
+Do you want to run the simulation locally, on Gatling Enterprise, or just package it?
+Type the number corresponding to your choice and press enter
-     [0] computerdatabase.BasicSimulation
+[0] <Quit>
-     [1] computerdatabase.advanced.AdvancedSimulationStep01
-     [2] computerdatabase.advanced.AdvancedSimulationStep02
-     [3] computerdatabase.advanced.AdvancedSimulationStep03
-     [4] computerdatabase.advanced.AdvancedSimulationStep04
-     [5] computerdatabase.advanced.AdvancedSimulationStep05
+[1] Run the Simulation locally
+[2] Package and upload the Simulation to Gatling Enterprise Cloud, and run it there
+[3] Package the Simulation for Gatling Enterprise
+[4] Show help and exit
 ```
+Here we want to run the simulation locally, so type `1`

-So far we didn't create any test of our own but the Gatling bundle provides some example for you to start with.
-Here, the bundle is prompting you to choose one of the sample tests so it can run it.
-You can, for example, type `0`, after which the Gatling bundle will prompt you for an optional description of the test being run:
+So far we didn't create any test of our own but the Gatling bundle provides an example for you to start with.
+In case you have multiple simulations, you will have to select one, here we have only one for now so this choice is obviously skipped.

+Then the Gatling bundle will prompt you for an optional description of the test being run:

 ```
 Select run description (optional)